Skip to main content

 Pricing in Practice (One-Year Cost)

-Bear.
-Bear Pro at $2.99/month or $29.99/year for sync across iPhone, iPad, and Mac and the full export set.
-Free tier is single-device only.
+Bear Pro costs $2.99/month or $29.99/year for sync across iPhone, iPad, and Mac plus the full export set.
+The free tier is single-device only.

 For a single user, Bear Pro at $29.99/year is by far the cheapest dedicated option in this comparison.
 Evernote's annual cost is roughly 4× Bear's at the equivalent feature set.